aidan-duggan/ReverseCarcassone/rules.md

 _Resolve if a penalty or knock on has occurred_
 When trying to beat a defender, smashing an attacker, or pull off a complex move, sometimes things go too far.
 The player can knock the ball on, or give away a penalty.

-When you see the (P ???) symbol there is a chase that possession will switch with either a knock on, penalty or the ball going into touch.
+When you see the (P ???) symbol there is a chance that possession will switch with either a knock on, penalty or the ball going into touch.

 TODO some determination of the odds of this happening.